 Conversation on Courage Dinner Series, with Michele DominyWednesday, April 25, 2018 Arendt Center

-Hosted by: The Hannah Arendt CenterThis event occurs on: Wed.
+Hosted by: The Hannah Arendt CenterThis event occurred on: Wed.
 April 25, 6 pm

 Michele Dominy will discuss the ethics and cultural politics of her decision to provide testimony to New Zealand’s Waitangi Tribunal on behalf of a postsettler population, high-country farmers.
 She writes, “We need to recognize that there are a multiplicity of colonial and indigenous discourses which vary by segment of the population over time; there are not only two necessarily oppositional voices.”
 Her testimony sparked an expected firestorm of responses nationally and internationally, both in support and in opposition to her decision.
 This discussion will address both moral and intellectual courage in the face of your own convictions.